1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 ## MOD: Add Additional Fuses To The 24V DC Wiring

 It is highly recommended to add a fuse or a fusebox to each of the 24V lines.
 Pay attention to choose the correct 'size' of the fuse for the belonging part (ampere rating).
-Doing so can save you from burning down your house if components fail or if the wires somehow overheat and start to burn due to broken strands (which causes a higher resistance) or a shortcut.
+Doing so can save you from burning down your house if components fail or if the wires somehow overheat and start to burn due to broken strands (which causes a higher resistance) or a short circuit.

 (..need to add pic..)